intel/mlir-extensions/docs/Transforms/SetSPIRVCapabilities.md

 ## Reason for this Custom Pass:

 Upstream does not have a pass which does these conversions.
-Our goal is to add this pass to upstream which we think will be useful to the MLIR community.
+This pass add a lot of things specific to Intel GPU.
+So, maybe we can have it as a custom pass rather than upstreaming.